Itinerary | Victoria Falls to Gorillas

 Day 34: Lake Nakuru to Lake Naivasha (B/L/D)

 To Naivasha, we camp beside the lake.
-Close by is Hell’s Gate National Park where you can hire bikes to take you around the park and see the herds of zebra, buffalo and antelope.
-You can also wander in the predator free reserve amongst African game.
-There is spectacular scenery here; red cliffs, grassy plains and rock towers made of hardened lava and the remains of ancient volcanoes.
+Close by is Hell’s Gate National Park where you can hire bikes to cycle around the park to see the herds of zebra, buffalo and antelope.
+You can also wander in the predator-free reserve amongst African game.
+There is spectacular scenery here; red cliffs, grassy plains and rock towers made of hardened lava, the remnants of ancient volcanoes.

 By the lake is Elsamere; home of Joy Adamson and Elsa the lion of ‘Born Free’ fame.
-Elsamere is now the centre of the Born Free Foundation and you can find out more about their work and take afternoon tea in the gardens.
-Lake Naivasha, camping under the fever trees on the shore of Lake Naivasha, with hippos grazing on the shore in the evening
+Elsamere is now the centre of the Born Free Foundation.
+You can find out more about their work and take afternoon tea in the gardens.
+Lake Naivasha, camping under the fever trees on the shore of Lake Naivasha, with hippos grazing on the shore in the evening.

 Day 35: Lake Naivasha to Nairobi (B)

-We climb out of the Rift Valley, hopefully with a mist free view of the valley below from the escarpment.
-We return to Nairobi, arriving by early in the afternoon.
+We climb out of the Rift Valley, hopefully with a mist-free view of the valley below from the escarpment and return to Nairobi, arriving around noon.